 an examination of the ATO's recent discussion paper.

-Helen is a partner at Deloitte with over 14 years experience, specialising in providing tax consulting services to Financial Services Industry clients.
-She advises listed and multinational clients on various aspects of Australian taxation law, including structured finance transactions, hybrid instruments, foreign hybrids, TOFA, structuring of global investment funds, corporate restructures, and international tax matters.
+Helen Fisher FTIA is a partner at Deloitte with over 12 years experience, specialising in providing tax consulting services to Financial Services Industry clients.
+She advises listed and multinational clients on various aspects of Australian taxation laws, including structured finance transactions, corporate restructures, mergers and acquisitions and international tax matters.
+Current at 21 August 2008

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.